TeamAikon/oreid/examples/_algorand/react/README.md

-# ReactJS Web App Example
+# ReactJS Algorand Web App Example

 A simple ReactJS example that demonstrates use of the oreid-js and provides a few reusable components.
 This example was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).